U.S. Army Parachute Team jumps in southern California

 Sgt.
-Mark Pierce of the U.S. Army Parachute Team, the Golden Knights, lands his parachute with the Army star banner for a demonstration jump at the Los Alamitos AAF Airport in preparation for the Pacific Airshow in Huntington Beach, CA on 30 Sep.
-2021.
+Mark Pierce of the U.S. Army Parachute Team, the Golden Knights, lands his parachute for a demonstration jump at the Great Pacific Airshow in Huntington Beach, CA on 1 October 2021.
 (U.S. Army photo by Megan Hackett)

 |Date Taken: